 Time to get comfortable in an old pair of jeans.
-Grab your DIY toolkit and let’s start tackling common car issues today.
+Grab your must-have car essentials and let’s start tackling common car issues today.

 The air filter keeps dust outside the car from getting into the engine as it sucks in air.
 A dirty filter affects gas mileage and engine performance.
 Unscrew the plastic lid located on the side of the engine.
 Take out the old filter, but note how it fits inside and which way it’s facing.
 Insert the new one in its place and screw the lid back on.